bossmido/tag-surfer/README.md

 won't show up when formattin search results.

-The set of available fields varies depending on the language you are using so you have to consult the official *ctags* documentation or have a look at the raw *ctags* output for a specific language.
+The set of available fields varies depending on the language you are using so you have to consult the official [Exuberant Ctags documentation](http://ctags.sourceforge.net/ctags.html) or have a look at the raw *ctags* output for a specific language.
 However, the list below shows all attributes that are always available:

 * `name`: the tag name.
 * `file`: the file where the tag is located.